What is Time Banking?

 Time Banking is about sharing community assets.
 Instead of looking at the needs that every community has, we look to the strengths of individuals to help each other and in turn strengthen their community.
 As opposed to volunteering, Members who participate in the timebank earn time for the time they spend sharing their skills with others.

 How can I become a member of the ORE timebank?

 See the ORE Calendar

-Does it cost anything to be a Member of ORE?
+Does it cost anything to be a member of the ORE timebank?

 Time banking beyond ORE